stevencombs/retrocombs.github.io/_posts/2016/2016-06-28-ten-things-about-pocket-chip.md

 ![Controlling the Pocket C.H.I.P. via x11vnc][image-3]

+## Bonus: Learn Linux Terminal commands (Added: August 21, 2016)
+You will want to learn how to use terminal commands.
+One of the best features of the PocketC.H.I.P. is the ability to carry a full fledge Linux Terminal in your pocket.
+For students in computer science or information security courses, this can be a huge advantage to learning.

+Below are my two favorite resources to learn Linux Terminal commands:

+* [The Linux Command Line: A Complete Introduction][9], 1st Edition by William E. Shotts Jr.

+I've been pouring through this book for days.
+I can easily throw the book and my PocketC.H.I.P. in my bag.
+When I have some free time, I take both out to learn more about Terminal commands.
+It's a very geeky combination.
+To this day, I cannot believe I didn't know about the simple `cal` command.
+As an educator, I also plan to recommend this package to students.

+* [Learning the Shell][10] on the [linuxcommand.org][11] site

+This is a free resource.
+The site loads quickly and you can browse the site on your PocketC.H.I.P.

 ## Bonus: Star Wars
 Watch the original Star Wars story unfold on your Pocket C.H.I.P. **Try this:** in the Terminal type: `sudo apt-get update`, followed by `sudo apt-get install telnet` followed by `telnet towel.blinkenlights.nl`.
 Use ctrl + 'j' to close the telnet session and ctrl + 'l' to clear the *Terminal*.